etolo/research_data/README.md

-# research_data
+# I plan to store input data for research articles in here.

-Input data for research articles.
+Not much is yet made available.